Cloud Computing Providers

 Various Cloud Computing platforms are available today.
 The following table contains the popular Cloud Computing platforms:

 This is a Force.com development platform.
-This provide a simple user interface and lets users log in, build an app and push it in the cloud.
+This provides a simple user interface and lets users log in, build an app, and push it in the cloud.

-The Appistry's CloudQ platform is efficient in delivering a runtime application platform.
+The Appistry's CloudIQ platform is efficient in delivering a runtime application.
 This platform is very useful to create scalable and service oriented applications.

-The AppScale is an open source platform for Google App Engine applications.
+The AppScale is an open source platform for App Engine of Google applications.

 The AT&T allows access to virtual servers and manages the virtualization infrastructure.
 This virtualization infrastructure includes network, server and storage.

-The Engine Yard is a Rails Application cloud computing platform.
+The Engine Yard is a rails application on cloud computing platform.

 Enomaly provides the Infrastructure-as-a-Service platform.